 The higher the temperature, the more humidity that’s possible in the air.
 If you’ve ever been abroad to more tropical areas you may have already experienced this yourself.

 (Note: If the humidity rises above around 60 percent it can begin to promote mold, bacteria, and even dust mites.
 That’s not exactly ideal for you and your family!
 A dehumidifier is your best choice if the humidity is too high very often.)

 How to check your humidity easily

-In my opinion the most affordable and hassle-free way to check the humidity level for is by using a simple and cheap digital temperature and humidity gauge.
+In my opinion, the most affordable and hassle-free way to check the humidity level for is by using a simple and cheap digital temperature and humidity gauge.

-This takes the guess-work out of trying to figure out when you need to use a humidifier.
-As I own some myself, this lets me check at any time of the day or night – 24 hours a day, 7 days a weeks!
+This takes the guesswork out of trying to figure out when you need to use a humidifier.
+As I own some myself, this lets me check at any time of the day or night – 24 hours a day, 7 days a week!
 During your pregnancy it’s sometimes tough to get the rest you need.
 Don’t waste time trying to figure out if it’s too hot, cold, or too dry in your room.